enigmurl/man/binaries.md

 - options `-c, -w, -l`

 `xargs <command> <initial args>`
-- the input list is taken as all elements of stdin and then each one is appended as an argument to command
+- the input list is taken as all elements of stdin and then each one is appended as an argument to command.
+Separated by whitespace
 - `-I replstr` instead of appending to end of command, explicitly specify where the replacement should go.
 Beware that there is size limits on the length of the command
+- `-L <max_lines>` use at most max-lines for every single invocation
+    - if whitespace for each line do `| tr '\n' '\0' | xargs -0 <command>` (see https://stackoverflow.com/a/28806991)

 `dirname <path>`
 - gets the directory of a path